 Fraternity & Sorority Programs COVID-19 Implications

-This page serves as the central location for updates and guidance from Fraternity and Sorority Programs on the novel coronavirus COVID-19 and our plans for reentry for fall 2020.
+This page serves as the central location for updates and guidance from Fraternity and Sorority Programs on the novel coronavirus COVID-19.
 Dont forget to visit https://covid19.arizona.edu for all the latest university updates.
 Fraternity & Sorority Programs staff ask that all members and parents who have questions about housing, cost of membership, and other internal operational matters contact their fraternity or sorority directly.
 Fraternity & Sorority Programs does not oversee the internal operations of the organizations.

 Testing for Students